A parent’s rights may be terminated for

 If a parent who has received proper notice does not appear at the initial hearing, the court may terminate the parent-child relationship as to that parent.
 At the initial hearing, the court will schedule a pretrial conference, schedule the termination hearing, and instruct the parents that failure to appear for any scheduled conference or hearing may result in automatic termination of that parent’s rights.

-When a petition to terminate a parent-child relationship is filed, the court will usually order that a complete social study be conducted.
+When a petition to terminate parental rights is filed, the court will usually order that a complete social study be conducted.
 The social study will include the circumstances of the petition, the social history, the present condition of the child and parent, proposed plans for the child, and any other facts pertinent to the parent-child relationship.
 The social study must include a recommendation as to whether or not the parent-child relationship should be terminated.
 The requirement of a social study may be waived if to do so would be in the best interests of the child.

 Grounds for Termination